KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `require('http')` in file `ToonAPI.js`: Replace 'http' by 'node:http'.
 4. Recommendation: Found `require('https')` in file `ToonAPI.js`: Replace 'https' by 'node:https'.
 5. Warning: No LICENSE file.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Touch by gfischershaw](https://github.com/gfischershaw/MMM-Touch)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-TouchButton by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-TouchButton)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    -  jsonpath-plus  5.0.1  →  7.2.0